Louis XIII (cognac): Media projects

-Film (100 Years)
+100 Years – The Movie You Will Never See

 In November 2015, Louis XIII partnered with actor John Malkovich and director Robert Rodriguez to create a film entitled 100 Years – The Movie You Will Never See, which will not be released until the year 2115, mirroring the 100 years it takes to create the final blend of Louis XIII cognac.
 The film highlights the uncertainty of the future and the variables that contribute to a single decanter of Louis XIII.
 The film is housed in a safe designed by Fichet-Bauche, kept at the Cellars of Louis XIII in Cognac, France, set to automatically open on 18 November 2115.

-Song
+"100 Years – The Song We'll Only Hear If We Care"

 In November 2017, Louis XIII partnered with Pharrell Williams to create "100 Years – The Song We'll Only Hear If We Care" to be released in 2117.
 The song is a collaborative effort intended to draw attention to environmental issues and the unpredictability of the future.
 Pharrell’s track was recorded on a disc made out of clay from the chalky soil of Cognac, France, and played once for an audience of 100 in Shanghai, China.
 The disc was then locked in a specially designed Fichet-Bauche safe that protects it against everything except water from potential rising tides, which would dissolve the clay disc.